 Blog posts also give you a non-sales way to promote your business.
 If someone were to ask to do something on a social network, you could easily reply with a blog post.
 As opposed to replying with a sales page for your products or services, replying with a blog post will be seen as helpful and will naturally lead the person to your products and services, especially if you incorporate a good call to action at the end of each of your posts.

 Do you want to share your passion, educate others, gain exposure, build authority, rank in search, or have content to share?
-If so, be sure to visit our How to Start a Blog Guide for beginners!
+If so, be sure to visit our Useful Blogging Resources and level up your webmaster skills with our resources!